3. Language Directives

 }

 The release directive asserts that a task will no longer perform accesses that conflict with the contents of the associated depend clause.
-The contents of the depend clause must be a subset of that of the task construct that is no longer referenced in the rest of the lifetime of the current task and its future subtasks.
-The release directive has not associated structured block.
+The contents of the release clause must be a subset of the contents of the depend clause of the task, and the former will no longer be referenced for the remaining lifetime of the task and its future subtasks.
+The release directive does not have an associated structured block.

-The syntax of the release directive is the following:
+The syntax of the release directive is as follows:

 #pragma oss release [clauses]